drycc-addons/addons/addons/mysql-cluster/8.0/chart/mysql-cluster/README.md

 ## Persistence

-The [Bitnami MySQL](https://github.com/bitnami/containers/tree/main/bitnami/mysql) image stores the MySQL data and configurations at the `/bitnami/mysql` path of the container.
+The [Drycc MySQL](https://github.com/bitnami/containers/tree/main/bitnami/mysql) image stores the MySQL data and configurations at the `/bitnami/mysql` path of the container.

 The chart mounts a [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) volume at this location.
 The volume is created using dynamic volume provisioning by default.
 An existing PersistentVolumeClaim can also be defined for this purpose.